Refinancing with Laurel Road

 - Sallie Mae

-- Finances student loans up to the cost of your school’s cost of attendance
+- Finances student loans up to your school’s cost of attendance

 Since no two banks are the same, make sure to shop around.
 By comparing several offers, you can find one with your lowest APR and best terms.

 As students take on more debt than ever before, many are looking for strategies to save money on their loans.
 Student loan refinancing is one way to lower your interest rate and restructure your debt.